Hoists, Lifts and Transfer Aids

 – There is less need for pain medication during such transfers, safer transfers & overall faster recovery.

-Ergolet Luna Ceiling Lift / Overhead Hoist:
+Ergolet Luna Ceiling Lift / Overhead Hoist.
+(Ceiling Hoist)

 There are also various types of Hoists available in South Africa, including Bath Lifts and Vehicle Lifts – please click on these links to find out more about these types of Lifts which can be purchased from companies such as Sitwell TechnologiesSheer MobilityPro MobilityAbility AssistMobility Aids and Solutions Medical, who can also service & repair the products that they sell.